feuerbacherb/portfolio-generator/README.md

 # Portfolio Generator

 ## Description
-Portfolio generate was developed in order to allow users to easily create a portfolio of their development history through a command-line interface.
+Portfolio Generator was developed in order to allow users to easily create a portfolio of their development history through a command-line interface.
 With easy to answer questions, anyone who has created pages on the internet can simply go through the questions and have a nice, organized web page that not only can list their projects, but also allows the user to feature projects they are extremely proud of.

 ## Installation
 Installation of Portfolio Generator is fairly straightforward.